StekolschikovV/miniature/README.md

 Miniature —

-⋅⋅⋅a web browser
+:sparkles: a web browser

-⋅⋅⋅with improved UI
+:sparkles: with improved UI

-⋅⋅⋅that helps navigate faster
+:sparkles: that helps navigate faster

-⋅⋅⋅and organize pages better
+:sparkles: and organize pages better

-⋅⋅⋅it solves information overload dilemma ⋅⋅⋅connecting you to the best knowledge on the web
+:sparkles: it solves information overload dilemma

+:sparkles: connecting you to the best knowledge on the web